-- I. Computed tomographic (CT) scan is done in order to fabricate a stereo lithic skull model from which the mandibular resection and fossa preparation can be performed. - II.
-A minimum gap of 13 mm should be present from the skull base to the mandible after the resection. - III.
-The post resection stereo lithic skull model is then shipped to for implant design and fabrication that is specific to the patient's anatomic morphology, surgical defect, and jaw relationship. - IV.
-TMJ Concepts' fossa component is made from Unalloyed titanium mesh bonded to an articulating surface made of ultra-high-molecular-weight polyethylene.
-The mandibular component is composed of a condylar head made from cobalt chromiummolybdenum alloy and a mandibular body made from titanium-aluminium-vanadium extra low interstitial alloy. - V. A third-party virtual surgical planning software (i.e, 3D Systems, Materialise, or Individual Patient Solutions) can be used to fabricate intraoperative cutting guides in order to replicate the planned resection and joint reconstruction.
+- I. Before performing mandibular resection and fossa preparation, Computed tomographic (CT) scan is done in order to fabricate a stereo lithic skull model specific for the patient. - II.
+A minimum of 13 mm gap should be present between the cranial base to the mandible after the resection to allow placement of implant. - III.
+The post-resection stereo lithic skull model is then shipped to for implant design and fabrication that is specific to the patient's anatomic morphology, surgical defect, and jaw relationship. - IV.
+TMJ fossa component is made from Unalloyed titanium mesh bonded to an articulating surface made of ultra-high-molecular-weight polyethylene.
+The mandibular component is composed of a condylar head made from cobalt chromium-molybdenum alloy and a mandibular body made from titanium-aluminium-vanadium extra low interstitial alloy. - V. Virtual surgical planning software is used to fabricate intraoperative cutting guides in order to replicate the planned resection and joint reconstruction.

-\ Orthognathic Surgery:
+Orthognathic Surgery:

-3D imaging and CAD/CAM technology has revolutionized orthognathic surgery as the presurgical planning that was done traditionally using 2-dimensional cephalometric analysis, facebow transfer, plaster models, and model table has been replaced with digital planning which has saved both patient's and the surgeon's time.
+3D imaging and CAD/CAM technology has revolutionized orthognathic surgery as the presurgical planning that was done traditionally using "cephalometric analysis, facebow transfer, plaster models, and model table" has been replaced with digital planning which has saved both patient's and the surgeon's time.

-3D surgical planning provides significant foresight into issues that can be encountered intraoperatively by the surgeons, like collision of proximal and distal segment in Sagittal split osteotomy and bony interferences during Le Fort I impaction.
-Mock surgery is then sent to the operating room using occlusal wafers, and then surgery is carried out using miniplates that are adapted intraoperatively.
-The use of bone-borne patient-specific guides and patient-specific implants eliminate the need for occlusal wafers.

-• Several ADVANTAGES of using patient-specific cutting guides and patient-specific implants in orthognathic surgeries-
+3D surgical planning foresight into issues that can be encountered intraoperatively by the surgeons, like collision of proximal and distal segment in Sagittal split osteotomy and bony interferences during Le Fort I impaction and thus puts a step ahead conventional orthognathic surgery planning.

+Mock surgery is sent to the operating room using occlusal wafers, and then surgery is carried out using miniplates that are adapted intraoperatively.
+The use of bone-borne patient-specific guides and patient-specific implants eliminate the need for occlusal wafers and therefore reduces time of achieving occlusion. • Several ADVANTAGES of using patient-specific implants in orthognathic surgeries-
-1) Accurate 3D positioning of the maxilla and mandible, independent of occlusion

-2) Elimination of intraoperative plate bending, which is time consuming, weakens the integrity of the bone plates, thus introducing errors
+Ideal / near -to-ideal 3D orientation of the maxilla and mandible, independent of occlusion No need for intraoperative plate bending, which unnecessarily increases surgical time, weakens the bone plates, hence introducing discrepancies

-3) Eliminating needs of intermaxillary fixation, which is also time consuming and risk for penetrating injuries.
+3) Eliminating needs of intermaxillary fixation, which is also time taking.